Headless CMS: The Future of Modern Web Development

 Sanity

-• Pricing: generous free tier, paid: usage-based pricing
+• Pricing: generous free tier, paid: usage-based

 • Ideal for: creative teams who co-edit content